artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal--in-iOS-with-searchbars.markdown

 }
 ```

 You might be wondering why we removed the placeholder text?
 We needed more control over the style and positioning of the placeholder text and the search icon.
 These are easily controlled by the UISearchDisplayController subclass rather than inside the custom search bar.
-This is also the place that we can deal with having our custom "cancel" button.
+This is also the place that we can deal with having our custom Cancel button.

 ``` objc
 - (void) searchDisplayControllerWillBeginSearch:(UISearchDisplayController *)controller {